 Ko enjoys building musicianship and self-esteem with her students through music learning.
 She encourages her students to participate in performances, music examinations, and competitions.
 Her students had won prizes in US International Music Competition, and had the opportunities to perform at Walt Disney Concert Hall, Colburn Music School, the Paramount Studios, Skirball Cultural Center, Cubberly Theater, and Quinlan Community Center.
 Ko currently serves as an adjudicator at the Certificate of Merit National Music Exam and the CAPMT Student Evaluations.

-*Note: Ms. Nancy is a Distinguished Faculty member and offers lessons under a different tuition rate.
+*Note: Ms. Nancy is a Distinguished Faculty member and offers lessons under our Distinguished Faculty tuition rate.
 Please contact us for more information.